 Text Them Conversations Starters.

 This allows them to ponder for a few minutes before responding rather than giving a knee jerk response.
+Texting gets a bad rap these days, but it is still a form of communication.

 What do you want to do this weekend?
 We can make a list of ideas.
 Want to add an idea?